Indiana has a hospital monopoly problem

 Local governments are also victims.
 The most profitable industry in our state pays no property tax and no income tax, but overcharges schools, city and county governments for healthcare.
 There is almost certainly a tax reckoning coming for not-for-profit hospitals, which will add much to the coffers of local government.

 Maybe the only good news in all of this is that this situation is a plaintiff attorney’s dreamscape.
-There is a $27 billion settlement pool alongside the most abundant evidence of anti-competitive behavior I have ever seen.
-If you lead a school, business, or municipal government who has paid health care expenses in Indiana, find a good trial lawyer, or better yet a class action specialist (for further reading, my study is available at https://projects.cberdata.org/165/indiana-healthcare-monopoly).
+There is a $27 billion settlement pool alongside the most abundant evidence of anticompetitive behavior I have ever seen.
+If you lead a school, business or municipal government who has paid healthcare expenses in Indiana, find a good trial lawyer, or better yet a class action specialist (for further reading, my study is available at projects.cberdata.org/165/indiana-healthcare-monopoly).

 (0) comments